 Why did I receive another application?
 I thought I already completed my housing application.

 The Academic Residential Communities have supplemental applications by our academic partners to determine placement into the community before we do room assignments.
 If you have since decided that you no longer want to be a part of the community you are being contacted by, please go back and update your application.

 What if I change my mind?
 Can I update my application?

 Yes, you can!
 Whether you meet an awesome new roommate, want to be in an Academic Residential Community or have any other changes you can update any part of your application between now and July 31st by logging back into your application.
 We will take the change, but keep you priority.

 There is a $50 application fee that is non-refundable.
 Applications for fall term also require an additional $350 pre-payment that is automatically credited to the student’s fall bill.

 What if I need to cancel my application?

-All cancellations must be submitted in writing so you can either use the cancellation form or email us.
+All cancellations must be submitted online by logging into their application.
 If you notify us before May 1st, you are eligible to receive all of the fall prepayment back.

 When will I find out my room/roommate assignment?